lapps/lapps.github.io/installation/jetstream.md

 $ ./jetstream launch --ip alloc test
 ```

 All three will create a new instance named `lappsgrid-test` based on an existing image or snapshot, which by default is the ubuntu image (see below).
 In the first case the instance will not have a public IP address whereas in the second and third case either one of the avaiable floating IP addresses will be used or a new floating IP address will be allocated.
 Use the third only when the second invocation does not work (either because there are no free floating IPs or because your version of the OpenStack client does not include `neutron` which is a known issue).
-See [http://wiki.lappsgrid.org/technical/jetstream.html](http://wiki.lappsgrid.org/technical/jetstream.html) or run `jetstream help` for more details.
+For more details see [https://github.com/lappsgrid-incubator/jetstream-scripts/](https://github.com/lappsgrid-incubator/jetstream-scripts/) or run `jetstream help`.

 Once you have a running instance you can get its local and public IP addresses with `jetstream list`.